viaduct-ai/kustomize-sops/README.md

 ### Generate secret directly from encrypted files

-`KSOPS` can generate a Kubernetes Secret directly from encrypted files or dotenv files.
+`KSOPS` can also generate a Kubernetes Secret directly from encrypted files or dotenv files.

 ```
 # Create a Kubernetes Secret from encrypted file